 Are there any other reasons people don’t wash their hands?

 3. What are the benefits of good hand hygiene?

-There’s lots of good reasons to wash your hands.
-Here’s some of them.
+There are lots of good reasons to wash your hands.
+Here are some of them.

 • Better health (less illness, colds and flu).